enkidevs/curriculum/generative-ai/chatgpt/intro-to-chatgpt/what-is-chatgpt.md

 [1: ChatGPT Training Data]

-It is trained on a vast dataset of internet text, including books and articles, and has many applications, such as customer service, language translation, and more.
+ChatGPT is trained on a vast dataset of text sourced from the internet, including books, Wikipedia and many articles.